 And with those that may have had symptoms return, we have been able to navigate their management to provide an incredible quality of life and proactively derail future episodes.

-But first, let’s talk about exactly what is it, and what is causing this condition in the first place?
+But first, let’s talk about exactly what it is, and what’s causing this condition in the first place?

 What is IBD in Dogs?

 Just as with humans, IBD in dogs is a syndrome rather than a disease.
-It is a group of disorders that result in symptoms such as diarrhea and vomiting (the two most common), which are actually a reaction to chronic irritation in the gut.
-In addition to causing vomiting and diarrhea, this inflammation can traumatize the mucosal lining of your dog’s gut and can interfere with your animal’s ability to digest and absorb nutrients.
+It’s a group of disorders that result in symptoms such as diarrhea and vomiting (the two most common), which are actually a reaction to chronic irritation in the gut.
+In addition to causing vomiting and diarrhea, this inflammation can traumatize the mucosal lining of your dog’s gut and interfere with the ability to digest and absorb nutrients.
 This then turns into a myriad of nutrient disorders and diseases.

-Remember: the gut microbiome is the community of healthy and less healthy microorganisms (also known as friendly and unfriendly bacteria) in the gut.
+Remember: the gut microbiome is the community of friendly and unfriendly bacteria in the gut.

-Animals can have a poor microbiome from birth if the mother has a comprised or unhealthy microbiome herself, or if she has a low diversity of bacteria.
+Animals can have a poor microbiome from birth if the mother has a compromised or unhealthy microbiome herself, or if she has a low diversity of bacteria.

 If an animal lacks this bacteria when they’re born, this often sets them up for leaky gut and chronic systemic inflammation at a really early age.

-Then, diet, genetics, drugs, toxins, and stress all play their part.
-Some animals will go down the road of IBD, some will get allergies, some will get early arthritis, and the list goes on, all depending on their environment, their personality, and genetics.
+Then, diet, genetics, drugs, toxins, stress, and even boredom all play their part.
+Some animals will go down the road of IBD.
+Others will get allergies, or early arthritis… the list goes on, all depending on their environment, their personality, and genetics.

 How to Manage IBD

-My main way of working with IBD in dogs is targeting the gut and the integrity of the mucosal lining and looking at supporting all the related systems of the body, including the liver, pancreas, kidneys, immune system, emotional stress, and more.
+My main way of working with IBD in dogs is targeting the gut and the integrity of the mucosal lining and looking at supporting all the related systems of the body.
+This includes the liver, pancreas, kidneys, immune system, emotional stress, and more.

-In addition to decreasing inflammation and repopulating the correct bacteria, a unique way in which I managed these cases at my clinic was to try and reduce the thickening and scaring we see with IBD and in leaky gut, not only to address the acute symptomatology of the chronic inflammation but also as it starts to heal or as the stretched mucosal junctions start to regain their integrity.
-This scarring can continue to cause major health issues, including malabsorption of food, etc. I did this using specific homeopathic remedies like those found in our Gut Seal.
+In addition to decreasing inflammation and repopulating the correct bacteria, a unique way in which I managed these cases at my clinic was to try and reduce the thickening and scaring we see with IBD and in leaky gut.
+This scarring can continue to cause major health issues, including malabsorption of food, etc. I did this using specific homeopathic remedies like those found in our Gut Seal (porcine cartilage, calendula officinalis, thiosinaminum, and arnica).

-As far as diet, a species-appropriate raw diet is always what I ideally would like to see all dogs on, but I have seen many animals that cannot tolerate raw food in the beginning, depending on how long their illness has been present, how much suppression they have had (how long and how many drugs they have been given), and how old they are.
+As far as diet, a species-appropriate raw diet is always what I ideally would like to see all dogs on.
+However, I have seen many animals that cannot tolerate raw food in the beginning.
 In these cases, I started with lightly seared or cooked food, and then very, very slowly switched to raw.
 Some older animals had to stay on slightly cooked indefinitely, and still thrived and lived out their lives relatively symptom free.

 What Supplements are Helpful for Dogs with IBD?

 Prebiotics with a LOW sugar index, and ones that have an affinity for immune modulation (like larch, turkey tail, and chlorella) are so important!!!
-Why?
-Because they are not just there to feed the bacteria but they have functional values to support healing, inflammation and immune modulation – which is vital when addressing IBD!
+They feed the bacteria AND have functional values to support healing, inflammation and immune modulation.
+These are vital when addressing IBD!

 Probiotics: find the most diverse strains of probiotics you can.
 Look for these characteristics: